jdmar3/inls718/_posts/2017-02-16-design-lab-5-mapping-information.md

 ---

   - {% reference Wei2004-kh %}
+    - Skim this for reference purposes.
+Some of the concepts might be useful to you.
   - {% reference Lidwell2010-pg %}
     - Read "Flexibility-Usability Tradeoff," p.
 124,
     - "Mapping," p.
 152.